 GI continues to be a critical measure for various practical and theoretical applications:

 • Predicting Success: Numerous studies have linked GI to a wide array of outcomes, from academic performance to career advancement.
 Because “g” encompasses the ability to learn and adapt, it is often a better predictor of success than task-specific skills alone.
+In fact, meta-analyses indicate that g accounts for approximately 25% of the variance in job performance, highlighting its unparalleled predictive power in educational and occupational contexts.

 • Validating Assessments: In psychometrics, GI is used to validate and calibrate assessment tools, ensuring that they measure what they intend to.
 Understanding “g” helps in creating reliable test batteries and composite scores, making it essential for effective educational and professional testing.